keptn/keptn.github.io/content/docs/develop/how_to/quality_gate/_index.md

 ---
 title: Quality Gate
-description: Find how to ...
+description: Customize the SLIs/SLOs of a quality gate.
 weight: 4
 icon: setup
 ---